zvapa/udacity-data-analyst-nanodegree-projects/investigate-a-dataset/README.md

 # Investigate a Soccer Dataset
 To follow along:

-1. Clone this repo.
+* Clone this repo.
+* Install Jupyter Notebook, preferably with Anaconda distribution (includes all other dependencies)
-2. Download the *European Soccer Database database* from Kagle using [this link](https://www.kaggle.com/hugomathien/soccer/data) & unzip in the root folder of the project.
+* Download the *European Soccer Database database* from Kagle using [this link](https://www.kaggle.com/hugomathien/soccer/data) & unzip in the root folder of the project.
-3. Open the `Investigate a Soccer Dataset.ipynb` jupyter notebook and run the cells.
+* Open the `Investigate a Soccer Dataset.ipynb` jupyter notebook and run the cells.

 ### What I learned